Brother DS-640 Review

 Compare to Similar Products

-$399.99 at Amazon
+$119.99 at Amazon

 $269.00 at Amazon

-|Pros||Great scan quality, small and portable, simple operation, good OCR||Fast, high-quality scans, easy to use, touch screen interface, 50 page feed tray||Now available for free, high quality scans, great text recognition||Excellent photo scan quality, easy setup, relatively inexpensive|
+|Pros||Great scan quality, small and portable, simple operation, good OCR||User-friendly app, large queue capacity, fast, great images, awesome OCR||Great portability, up to 1200 dpi, wireless||Now available for free, high quality scans, great text recognition||Excellent photo scan quality, easy setup, relatively inexpensive|

-|Cons||Slow||Expensive, Optical Character Recognition not perfect||Slow and laborious for multi-page documents||Software can be a bit clunky, very slow for long text documents|
+|Cons||Slow||Requires plug-in||Slow, no auto-feed or output tray||Slow and laborious for multi-page documents||Software can be a bit clunky, very slow for long text documents|

-|Bottom Line||A great balance between performance, quality, and portability, all at a reasonable price||The fastest, most fully-featured, easy to use, and highest quality scanner we've tested||A perfect free option for those that occasionally scan shorter documents and receipts||An excellent and reasonably inexpensive flatbed option for digitizing documents and photos|
+|Bottom Line||A great balance between performance, quality, and portability, all at a reasonable price||A great tabletop scanner, providing really good image quality with a small footprint that we are quick to recommend||A great, lightweight, and portable scanner that is sure to fit into your budget||A perfect free option for those that occasionally scan shorter documents and receipts||An excellent and reasonably inexpensive flatbed option for digitizing documents and photos|

 |Scanning Performance (35%)|

 |Specs||Brother DS-640||Canon ImageFORMULA R40||Epson WorkForce ES-60W||Scanner Pro App||Epson Perfection V39|